dbt-labs/docs.getdbt.com/website/docs/faqs/install-pip-best-practices.md

 ---
-title: What are the best practices for installing dbt with pip?
+title: "What are the best practices for installing dbt Core with pip?"
+description: ""
 ---

 Managing Python local environments can be challenging!
+You can use these best practices to improve the dbt Core installation with pip.

-## Use virtual environments
+### Using virtual environments

-we recommend using [virtual environments](https://docs.python-guide.org/dev/virtualenvs/) to namespace `pip` modules.
+We recommend using [virtual environments](https://docs.python-guide.org/dev/virtualenvs/) to namespace `pip` modules.
 Here's an example setup:

 ```shell